 I bumped down the dirt road — Forest Road 47 — that led to the lower boundary of the Shavers Fork of the Cheat catch and release area.
 This road was much easier to navigate than the ones that led into the other two access points farther north.
-There were fewer potholes and would be easier for a normal “flatland” car to get in here.
+There were fewer potholes, and it would be easier for a normal “flatland” car to get in here.
 The parking lot at the end is broad and improved with the standard sign marking it as a catch and release area.
-One thing the sign did not specify was that this was the lower boundary; making it a little confusing on which direction to fish to enter the protected zone.
+One thing the sign did not specify was that this was the lower boundary, making it a little confusing to know which direction to fish to enter the protected zone.
 There is another sign that you can see from the parking lot on the far bank of the river.
 I was surprised that there was not a cable stretched across the river as there was at the northern end.

 That said, I was not interested in keeping anything anyway; rather, I just wanted to catch some fish.